blue5800/segmentation_guard_2/README.md

 - **If all else fails:** It resumes execution to the original __bad_area_nosemaphore, which sends a SIGSEGV to the program.

 The original kernel fault handler is then bypassed, and the process resumes as if nothing went wrong.

+SG2 also uses `kprobes` to intercept the `sys_reboot` syscall to use this as a control interface for the module.
+It allows for a root process to choose whether SG2 is enabled globally, disabled, or enabled per process. in per-process mode, Regular processes can also add and remove themselves from the per process whitelist.
+I chose to implement this control through this `sys_reboot` interface for no reason other than to save mmyself from the boilerplate of using ioctl or a character device.

+SG2 hooks `do_exit` to remove dead processes from its internal state, preventing reused PIDs from being automatically "guarded"

 ## Build & Installation